Pets Traveling Together? How to Make Them Comfortable

 Some countries, such as Hong Kong and Australia, require that pets arrive as manifest cargo.
 So no matter how many pets you have, how big they are, or if they are dogs or cats, you cannot “DIY” it.
 You’ll need the services of a professional pet transport company.

 No matter how many pets you have, it takes just one call to iron out all these travel planning wrinkles.
 You could try to make a chart of which airline allows what, but it would be extremely time-consuming.
 And it can be surprisingly difficult to find up-to-date information.
 Why put yourself through all that when experienced, professional expertise is just a phone call away?

-Aside from knowing your pets’ travel arrangements will be maximum efficient and comfortable, you can get help assembling all the travel documents your pets will need.
+Aside from knowing your pets’ travel arrangements will be efficient and comfortable, you can get help obtaining and organizing all the travel documents your pets will need.
 That’s another big job that can be confusing and time-consuming.
 There are two keys to success: starting early and getting help.

 Making pets comfortable is the same for any number of pets

 Familiarity with their travel kennel in advance is the best way for dogs and cats to feel as “at home” as possible during their journey.
 Give them as much time as you can to get used to their carrier, so it looks and smells familiar.
 For travel, you’ll need to put something soft and absorbent on the kennel floor – for comfort and in case of an “accident.”
 Using one of your pet’s small blankets or one of your old T-shirts will add to the homey atmosphere, further reducing their stress.